PwC Malta's Privacy Statement

 PwC processes personal data about contacts (existing and potential PwC clients and/or individuals associated with them) using a customer relationship management system (the “PwC CRM”).

 The collection of personal data about contacts and the addition of that personal data to the PwC CRM is initiated by a PwC user and will include name, employer name, contact title, phone, email and other business contact details.
-In addition, the PwC CRM may collect data from PwC email (sender name, recipient name, date and time) and calendar (organiser name, participant name, date and time of event) systems concerning interactions between PwC users and contacts or third parties.
+In addition, the PwC CRM collects data from PwC’s email (sender name, recipient name, date and time) and calendar (organiser name, participant name, date and time of event) systems concerning interactions between PwC users and contacts or third parties.

 Use of personal data

-Personal data relating to business contacts may be visible to and used by PwC users to learn more about an account, client or opportunity they have an interest in, and may be used for the following purposes:
+Personal data relating to business contacts is visible to and used by authorised PwC users to learn more about an account, client or opportunity they have an interest in.
+The personal data in this case is generally processed on the basis of Article 6 (1)(f) GDPR, as there is a legitimate interest for us in :

 • Administering, managing and developing our businesses and services.